hitokiri-mata/katacoda-courses/kubernetes-observability/basics/step5-metrics-server.md

 If the metrics are not ready you may get this message.

-> `Error from server (ServiceUnavaliable): the server is currently unable to handle the request (get nodes.metrics.k8s.io)`
+> `Error from server (ServiceUnavailable): the server is currently unable to handle the request (get nodes.metrics.k8s.io)`

 However, once the metrics are available the normal message should look like this: